chrismotari/alx-low_level_programming/0x09-static_libraries/README.md

-# Static libraries
+File libmy.a is a static library.

-We learn how to create a static library, index it, and use it.
+File create_static_lib.sh is a script that creates a static library called liball.a from all the .c files that are in the current directory.

-main.h contains all prototypes to the functions in the library
+File main.h is a header file containing all the prototypes of the functions stored in the libmy.a library.